-T1.1.3 Please comment on any available contextual information on trafficking within your country.
+- T1.1.3 Please comment on any available contextual information on trafficking within your country.
 Information relevant to this answer includes:

 - range and relative importance of different products

 - size of transactions

 - smuggling methods

-organisation
+- organisation

 The cannabis, cocaine and heroin markets are the three largest illegal drug markets in France.
-In 2015, the global sales of illegal drugs (cannabis, cocaine, heroin, MDMA/ecstasy, amphetamines) was estimated at 2.34 thousand million euros [lower limit: 1.53, upper limit: 3.15] (Ben Lakhdar et al. 2015).
+In 2015, the global sales of illegal drugs (cannabis, cocaine, heroin, MDMA/ecstasy, amphetamines) was estimated at 2.34 billion euros (Ben Lakhdar et al. 2015).

-The cannabis market (herbal cannabis and cannabis resin) has reached a consumed annual volume of approximately 154 tonnes with sales of 1.12 thousand million euros (between 0.81 and 1.42 thousand million euros), i.e. nearly half the total illegal drug sales in France.
-The second largest market, the cocaine market, apparently reached approximately fifteen tonnes with estimated sales of 0.90 thousand million euros (between 0.50 and 1.3 thousand million euros).
+The cannabis market (herbal cannabis and cannabis resin) has reached a consumed annual volume of approximately 154 tonnes with sales of 1.12 billion euros, i.e. nearly half the total illegal drug sales in France.
+The second largest market, the cocaine market, apparently reached approximately fifteen tonnes with estimated sales of 0.90 billion euros.
 The heroin market is the third largest market.
-The quantities consumed apparently reached between 5.1 and 8.2 tonnes with sales ranging between 204 and 329 million euros (average estimate: 266.5 million euros).
+The quantities consumed apparently reached between 5.1 and 8.2 tonnes for an estimated turnover of 266.5 million euros.

 The wholesale and semi-wholesale levels of these drug markets are controlled by major organised crime networks.
 The police departments highlighted the stranglehold of the North African scene (specialising in cannabis resin) on cocaine trafficking, to the detriment of the Corsican-Marseille scene.
 The explanation resides in the fact that a part of the cocaine destined for European and French markets arrives via West and North Africa.
 It is stored in southern Spain where French criminal gangs have a firm foothold, notably via their investments in the property sector.
-Police observations also report the growing importance of Barcelona in French organised crime, as a large secondary market for cannabis resin.
+Police observations also report the growing importance of Barcelona, as a large secondary market for cannabis resin in French organised crime.
 Another factor is the increasing demand in France and the multiplicity of the social circles of cocaine users.
-Over the past few years, networks located in certain neighbourhoods with a high proportion of social housing and specialised in cannabis resin, are targeting workingclass groups.
+Over the past few years, networks located in certain neighbourhoods with a high proportion of social housing and specialised in cannabis resin, are targeting working-class groups.
 In Marseille for instance, cocaine is present and available in all points of sale located in the northern districts of the city specialising in the resale of cannabis resin and herbal cannabis.

-Alongside these "large" networks exist a myriad of small trafficking channels run by userdealers, directly supplied by the Netherlands and Belgium.
+Alongside these "large" networks exist a myriad of small trafficking channels run by user-dealers, directly supplied by the Netherlands and Belgium.